 2 Scope

-This Report addresses the application and implications of SDR to land mobile systems, including, but not limited to, IMT-2000 and systems beyond, dispatch systems, intelligent transport systems (ITS), public mobile systems including public protection and disaster relief (PPDR), and first and second generation cellular systems including their enhancements.
-It addresses issues on the efficient use of spectrum using SDR techniques and adaptive control mechanisms, frequency sharing issues relating to SDR and general technical issues.
+This Report addresses the application and implications of SDR to land mobile systems, including, but not limited to, IMT systems, dispatch systems, intelligent transport systems (ITS), public mobile systems including public protection and disaster relief (PPDR), first and second generation cellular systems including their enhancements, and amateur and amateur satellite systems.
+It addresses issues on the characteristics, software download and its security, operational considerations such as spectrum usage and flexibility as well as certification and conformity, and SDR applications to specific land mobile systems.

 3 Related texts ITU-R Recommendations